Getting Started With HaXe and NME

 neko helloworld.n

 You should see our infamous Hello World!
-If you have any troubles, google it, or you can search HaXes or NME's forums.
+If you have any troubles, google it, or you can search HaXe Community Forum.